The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 This looks to me like a good old-fashioned cover-up going on in the U.S. Senate.

-Somebody in the Senate leaks news, especially today, of these prison sites, private secret prison sites where we're housing Al-Qaeda type terrorists trying to get intel on them.
+Somebody in the Senate leaks news, especially today, of these prison sites, private secret prison sites, where we're housing al-Qaeda-type terrorists, trying to get intel on them.

-We have the explosion in Amon Jordan.
+We have the explosion in Amman, Jordan.

 Who is it that wants to let all the prisoners out of jail?